Brenda and Fred Friedman Teacher Scholarships

 Requirements for ALL Scholarship Recipients

-- Applicants must currently be teaching the Holocaust in the classroom.
+- Must currently be teaching the Holocaust in the classroom.

-- Applicants must be four (4) or more years from retirement.
+- Must be four (4) or more years from retirement.

-- Applicant must include Holocaust studies in their classroom curriculum for a minimum of three (3) years after accepting a scholarship.
+- Must include Holocaust studies in their classroom curriculum for a minimum of three (3) years after accepting a scholarship.

 Additional Requirements for JFR Summer Institute and European Study Programs

-- Applicant must have a minimum of five (5) years of teaching experience.
+- Must have a minimum of five (5) years of teaching experience.